nameisjayant/Jetpack-DataStore-library-Example/README.md

 What is DataStore 🤷‍♀️?
 Jetpack DataStore is a data storage solution.
-It allows us to store key-value pairs (like SharedPreferences) or typed objects with protocol buffers (We’ll see it in next article).
-DataStore uses Kotlin, Coroutines and Flow to store data asynchronously with consistency and transaction support 😍.
+It allows us to store key-value pairs (like SharedPreferences) or typed objects with protocol buffers DataStore uses Kotlin, Coroutines and Flow to store data asynchronously with consistency and transaction support 😍.
 In short, it’s the new data storage solution which is the replacement of SharedPreferences.